denspiro/archsetup/README.md

 We are using [netctl](https://wiki.archlinux.org/index.php/Netctl) here.
 It is a CLI and profile-based network manager and an Arch project.
 Verify by `ping google.com`

+## Update the system clock
+This is important step because clock setup will be referenced in the future during our progress.
+`timedatectl set-timezone <your_timezone_country/your_timezone_city>`
+Validate `timedatectl status`

 ## Partitioning and formatting
 The process of dividing a disk into logical areas that can be worked with separately is called partitioning.
 Disk partitioning is done to subdivide the disk into pieces with broadly different purposes.